-3.1 Leave of Absence Without Pay
+2.15 Leave of Absence Without Pay

-- 3.1.1 Leaves of absence without pay may be granted in cases of personal emergency or when such absences would not be contrary to the best interests of the City.
+- 2.15.1 Leaves of absence without pay may be granted in cases of personal emergency or when such absences would not be contrary to the best interests of the City.
 Leaves denied in the best interests of the City shall be taken as soon as possible after the interests of the City are met.
-The member shall be notified of the effective date of the rescheduled leave. - 3.1.2 Requests for leave of absence without pay must be submitted to the Police Chief using the Human Resources Division's form .
-The Chief may recommend approval of a leave of absence without pay for a period not less than four weeks nor more than one (1) year, during which time no benefits and no seniority will accrue.
-The Chief's recommendation shall be forwarded to the Human Resources Division for approval. - 3.1.3 Upon expiration of a regularly approved leave, or within five (5) working days after notice to return to duty, the employee shall be reinstated in the same or an equivalent position to that held at the time the leave was granted.
+The employee shall be notified of the effective date of the rescheduled leave. - 2.15.2 Requests for leave of absence without pay must be submitted to the Chief of Police using the Human Resources Division's form.
+The Chief may recommend approval of a leave of absence without pay for a period not less than four (4) weeks nor more than one (1) year, during which time no benefits and no seniority will accrue.
+The Chief's recommendation shall be forwarded to the Human Resources Division for approval. - 2.15.3 Upon expiration of a regularly approved leave, or within five (5) working days after notice to return to duty, the employee shall be reinstated in the same or in an equivalent position to the position held at the time the leave was granted.
 Failure on the part of an employee to report promptly at the expiration of the leave, or within five (5) working days after notice to report for duty shall be treated as an automatic resignation from City service unless the Chief determines that extenuating circumstances exist to excuse that absence.
-However, any unapproved absence may be cause for disciplinary action. - 3.1.5 Merit pay raises and performance review dates shall be extended by the amount of the leave without pay taken.
+However, any unapproved absence may be cause for disciplinary action. - 2.15.4 Merit pay raises and performance review dates shall be extended by the amount of the leave without pay taken.

-3.2 Long Term Disability
+2.16 Long Term Disability

-3.2.1 Should any non-work related illness or injury extend beyond () forty-five (45) consecutive days, the City will ensure continued payment to the worker up to a maximum of 66.67 percent of salary, as provided in the long term disability policy.
-The amounts paid shall be less any payments received from either workers' compensation or retirement.
-During the first year of disability and so long as no retirement determination has been made by the City, the worker will be entitled to continued City paid health insurance, AD&D, and dental and life insurance benefits.
-At the end of 365 calendar days from the date of illness or injury or unless previously retired, should the worker not be able to return to work, the worker will be permitted to continue to participate in City paid health insurance, AD&D, and dental and life insurance benefits.
+2.16.1 Should any non-work related illness or injury extend beyond forty-five (45) consecutive days, the City will ensure continued payment to the employee up to a maximum of 66.67 percent of salary, as provided in the long-term disability plan document.
+The amounts paid shall be less any payments received from either workers' compensation or retirement benefits.
+During the first year of disability and so long as no retirement determination has been made by the City, the employee will be entitled to continued City paid health insurance, AD&D, and dental and life insurance benefits.
+At the end of 365 calendar days from the date of illness or injury or unless previously retired, should the employee not be able to return to work, the employee will be permitted to continue to participate in City paid health insurance, AD&D, and dental and life insurance benefits.
 However, the employee will be required to pay 100% of any premiums.

-3.3 Jury Duty and Subpoenas - Not Related to Official Duties
+2.17 Jury Duty and Subpoenas - Not Related to Official Duties